The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version: Introduction

 \section{Introduction}

 Finding solution values for unknowns in Boolean equations was a principal reasoning mode in the \name{Algebra of Logic} of the 19th century.
 Schröder \cite{schroeder:all} investigated it as \name{Auflösungsproblem} (\name{solution problem}).
 It is closely related to the modern notion of Boolean unification.
-For a given formula that contains unknowns formulas are sought such that after substituting the unknowns with them the given formula becomes valid or, dually, unsatisfiable.
+For a given formula with occurrences of unknowns, formulas are sought such that after substituting the unknowns with them the given formula becomes valid or, dually, unsatisfiable.
 Of interest are also most general solutions, condensed representations of all solution substitutions.
-A central technique there is the \name{method of successive eliminations}, which traces back to Boole.
+The \name{method of successive eliminations}, which traces back to Boole, is a central technique here.
 Schröder investigated \name{reproductive solutions} as most general solutions, anticipating the concept of \name{most general unifier}.
 A comprehensive modern formalization based on this material, along with historic remarks, is presented by Rudeanu \cite{rudeanu:74} in the framework of Boolean algebra.
-In automated reasoning variants of these techniques have been considered mainly in the late 80s and early 90s with the motivation to enrich Prolog and constraint processing by Boolean unification with respect to propositional formulas handled as terms \cite{martin-nipkow:rings-early,buettner:simonis:87,martin-nipkow:rings-journal,martin:nipkov:boolean:89,kkr:90,kkr:95}.
-An early implementation based on \cite{rudeanu:74} has been also described in \cite{Sofronie89}.
+In automated reasoning, variations of these techniques have been considered mainly in the late 80s and early 90s with the motivation to enrich Prolog and constraint processing by Boolean unification with respect to propositional formulas handled as terms \cite{martin-nipkow:rings-early,buettner:simonis:87,martin-nipkow:rings-journal,martin:nipkov:boolean:89,kkr:90,kkr:95}.
+An early implementation, based on \cite{rudeanu:74}, has been also described in \cite{Sofronie89}.
 An implementation with BDDs of the algorithm from \cite{buettner:simonis:87} is reported in \cite{carlsson:boolean:91}.
 The $\mathrm{\Pi}^P_2$-completeness of Boolean unification with constants was proven only later in \cite{kkr:90,kkr:95} and seemingly independently in \cite{baader:boolean:98}.
 Schröder's results were developed further by Löwenheim \cite{loewenheim:1908,loewenheim:1910}.
 A generalization of Boole's method beyond propositional logic to relational monadic formulas has been presented by Behmann in the early 1950s \cite{beh:50:aufloesungs:phil:1,beh:51:aufloesungs:phil:2}.
 Recently the complexity of Boolean unification in a predicate logic setting has been investigated for some formula classes, in particular for quantifier-free first-order formulas \cite{eberhard}.
 A brief discussion of Boolean reasoning in comparison with predicate logic can be found in~\cite{brown:boolean:03}.